Dcress1156/John-Lua-Generator/README.md

 # John-Lua-Generator
 Use this however you want.
 I use it in my .bashrc with neofetch.

-Includes all quotes from the John Lua quotes github: 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
+Includes all quotes from the John Lua quotes github

 Example use case: